AnyLog-co/documentation/using grafana.md

 ## Overview

-AnyLog users can leverage Grafana as a visualization tier using a build-in/transparent interface that maps Grafana calls to queries over data maintained in the AnyLog Network.
+AnyLog includes a Grafana connector such that Grafana can serve as a visualization tier using a build-in/transparent interface that maps Grafana calls to queries over data maintained in the AnyLog Network.
 Using a HTTP and JSON API, Grafana communicates with AnyLog to retrieve data such that the Grafana visualization can be leveraged.

+Using Grafana, users can visualize time series data using SQL or using pre-defined queries.

 ## Prerequisites